tonybatts/simpsons-shuffler/README.md

 # Everything should be ready!
 Woohoo!
 Go ahead and plug your pi into your tv and wait for it to load to the login.
 Then press your button and yell out in joy when it plays your favorite episode (or doesnt work and you get to start retracing your steps)

+# here is the python script

+#!/usr/bin/python

+import RPi.GPIO as GPIO
+import time
+import os
+import random

+buttonPin = 17

+directory = "/home/pi/simpsons/"

+GPIO.setmode(GPIO.BCM)
+GPIO.setup(buttonPin, GPIO.IN)

+def playEpisode():
+	episode = random.choice(os.listdir(directory))
+	cmd = "nohup omxplayer -b -o hdmi "+"'"+directory+episode+"' &"
+	os.system('killall omxplayer.bin')
+	os.system(cmd)

+try:

+    # measure the time the button is pressed as timeA
+    GPIO.wait_for_edge(buttonPin, GPIO.RISING)
+    timeA = time.time()

+    # measure the time the button is released as timeB
+    GPIO.wait_for_edge(buttonPin, GPIO.FALLING)
+    timeB = time.time()

+    # take the first time away from the second time, to get the difference
+    timeDifference = timeB - timeA

+    # if the difference in times is more than 4 seconds, shutdown, or else play an episode and restart this script
+    if timeDifference > 4:
+        os.system('sudo shutdown now')
+    else:
+        playEpisode()
+        # point this to the location of this file
+        os.system('sudo python /home/pi/buttonscript.py')

+except KeyboardInterrupt:
+    GPIO.cleanup()